 You got this!
 How to Buy Furniture for a New School

 Congratulations.
-If your school just received bond or referendum funding to build a new school, it’s an exciting time.
+If your school just received funding to build a new school or purchase new furnishings, it’s an exciting time.
 But getting from green light to grand unveil will involve a heap of decisions, including how to buy new school furniture.
 Fear not.

 Welcome to our first blog in a series meant to simplify the furniture buying process.
 As a leading pre-K-12 school furniture manufacturer, Smith System has decades of experience with new builds.
 Here’s a condensed 10-step guide to placing a school furniture purchase order (P.O.).